HaikuTeam/animator/README.md

 # Installation

-Download and install Haiku Animator here:  TODO: installation binaries link
+Download and install the latest release here:  https://github.com/HaikuTeam/animator/releases/

 Or run from source by following the `Development` instructions below.